Personality disorder: DSM-5

-DSM-5 Alternative model
+AMPD

 Introduced in section III of the DSM-5, the Alternative DSM-5 Model for Personality Disorders (AMPD) is a dimensional–categorical hybrid, yielding diagnoses based on combinations of impairment in personality functioning (criterion A), rated across identity, self-direction, empathy and intimacy; and pathological personality traits (criterion B) from the following trait domains: Negative Affectivity, Detachment, Antagonism, Disinhibition, and Psychoticism.
 The AMPD includes six specific personality disorders, which are defined by specific combinations of criteria A and B; these are: antisocial, avoidant, borderline, narcissistic, obsessive-compulsive, and schizotypal.
 There is also a diagnosis of personality disorder–trait specified available for cases not matching the aforementioned categories.
-Created with the aim of ameliorating issues such as arbitrary thresholds and excessive comorbidity, the AMPD was intended to replace the categorical model in the at the time upcoming DSM-5; however, upon its rejection, it was instead placed in Section III (Emerging Measures and Models).
+Created with the aim of ameliorating issues such as arbitrary thresholds and excessive comorbidity, the AMPD was intended to replace the categorical model in the DSM-5; however, upon its rejection, it was instead placed in Section III (Emerging Measures and Models).